• Jan 02, 2026

 UN sanctions are restrictive measures imposed by the United Nations Security Council to enforce international law, maintain or restore peace and security, and compel states or entities to comply with its decisions.

-UN sanctions are organized into a list which contains two main sections
+UN sanctions are organized into a list that contains two main sections:

 Security Council sanctions have taken on a number of different forms and goals.
-Currently there are four main types:
+Currently, there are four main UN sanctions categories:

 Various restrictions on travel to a comprehensive ban for all nationals of a country, a ban on transit through territories of a country, a ban on travel to rebel-held territory within a country, to an aviation ban on all flights into or out of a country, etc.